PoCInnovation/Pool2022/Software/day04/1 - Auth/Golang/README.md

 Manage users' account, control activities and limit privileges required to know the user identity.

-Many system exist today, depending on the usage and the consumers : Api key, sessions, OAuth and so on, you can multiply the way to fit with your product and give the best possible user experience.
+Many system exist today, depending on the usage and the consumers: Api key, sessions, OAuth and so on, you can multiply the way to fit with your product and give the best possible user experience.